-(DOE-Design of experiments) and take a look at the influence of water and binder content of the mixture and the used binder on briquette strength.
-As briquettes are characterized by high density and low porosity, they have a worse reducibility compared to iron oxide pellets, for example.
+having been agglomerated.
+For agglomerates to be considered suitable as feed material for the Midrex direct reduction shaft, they should have sufficient cold strength, thermal stability, and reducibility of iron containing species.^[3] The cold bond pressure agglomeration process offers a possible method for achieving this.
+For cold bond pressure agglomeration, a binder is necessary.^[4] Therefore, this article presents results of the experiments conducted to study the effect of various parameters on the quality of briquettes prepared using the Midrex residues and different binders.
+The binders were organic (starch and cellulose) or inorganic (bentonite).
+The experiments were based on a statistical experimental design and analysis strategy (design of experiments [DOE]) and take a look at the influence of water and binder content of the mixture and the used binder on briquette strength.
+As briquettes are characterized by high density and low porosity, they have a worse reducibility compared with iron oxide pellets, for example.
 The use of organic binders is intended to improve reducibility.
-The iron oxides are in close contact with the C-carrier of the organic binder so that a solid-solid phase direct reduction can take place.
-Furthermore, the solid carbon reacts to CO and thus increases the presence of reducing gas in the enlarged pores of the briquettes.
+The iron oxides are in close contact with the C-carrier of the organic binder so that a solidsolid-phase direct reduction can take place.
+Furthermore, the solid carbon reacts to CO, and thus, increases the presence of reducing gas in the enlarged pores of the briquettes.
 All in all, this increases the degree of reduction.

-2. Midrex® process and residues
+2. Midrex Process and Residues

-The dominating technology for the production of direct reduced iron as a pre-product for crude steel production is the Midrex® process.
-The Midrex® process consists of a shaft furnace containing a packed bed of iron oxide pellets.
-Pellets are fed at the top and exit at the bottom as hot or cold direct reduced iron (DRI).
+The dominating technology for the production of direct reduced iron (DRI) as a preproduct for crude steel production is the Midrex process.
+The Midrex process consists of a shaft furnace containing a packed bed of iron oxide pellets.
+Pellets are fed at the top and exit at the bottom as hot or cold DRI.
 Hot reducing gas (H2 and CO) is fed countercurrently to the shaft and passes upward and reduces the iron oxide pellets (these consist mainly of hematite) to the metallic phase.
-Since DRI pellets have the potential to reoxidize and generate heat, the hot DRI is briquetted to make a much more stable product called Hot Briquetted Iron (HBI)^[1].
-During the various stages of HBI production a number of iron bearing residues are generated.
-In order to reduce material losses to the off-gas and minimize flow problems in the shaft furnace, the fed iron oxide pellets are screened at 5 - 6 mm, resulting in net fines losses of up to 10 wt%.
-Moreover, the hot briquetted iron is screened (losses 1 - 3 wt%) and there are fines losses from the reduction shaft to the off gas (1 - 1.5 wt%).
-The off gas goes to a scrubber and the scrubber residue (sludge) is dried ^[2].
-Since these residues cannot be recycled back, they need to be agglomerated.
-The aim is to collect the fines, dusts and sludge generated in the Midrex® process, briquette it and charged the briquettes directly back to the shaft together with the iron oxide pellets.
-The main benefit is to substitute raw material and avoid disposal of the residues.
+As DRI pellets have the potential to reoxidize and generate heat, the hot DRI is briquetted to make a much more stable product called HBI.^[1] During the various stages of HBI production, a number of iron bearing residues are generated.
+To reduce material losses to the off-gas and minimize flow problems in the shaft furnace, the fed iron oxide pellets are screened at 5-6 mm, resulting in net fines losses of up to 10 wt%.
+Moreover, the HBI is screened (losses 1-3 wt%), ADVANCED SCIENCE NEWS www.advancedsciencenews.com and there are fines losses from the reduction shaft to the off gas (1-1.5 wt%).
+The off gas goes to a scrubber and the scrubber residue (sludge) is dried.^[2] As these residues cannot be recycled back, they need to be agglomerated.
+The aim is to collect the fines, dusts, and sludge generated in the Midrex process, briquetted it, and charged the briquettes directly back to the shaft together with the iron oxide pellets.
+The main benefit is to substitute raw material and avoid the disposal of the residues.

-3. Quality requirements for feed materials used in Midrex® process
+3. Quality Requirements for Feed Materials Used in Midrex Process